 “I’m certainly doing my best to be there not only as a technician and a manager and a leader, but also very much as a woman from the region, from the continent,” Moeti, 67, told The Associated Press during a recent visit to WHO Africa headquarters in Republic of Congo.
 “I feel very privileged.

 “At the same time ...
 I'm looking forward to the day when it will no longer be notable that there’s a woman leading an organization — when it will have become part of the norm.”

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 The Associated Press series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 The AP is responsible for all content.

 Moeti has made strides within WHO Africa to follow through on her word — starting a leadership program that has helped promote more women by ensuring that female applicants for jobs are taken as seriously as men.

 Improved gender parity is evident at WHO Africa, where nearly equal numbers of men and women walk around the sprawling campus, about a 20-minute drive outside Brazzaville along the Congo River.
 In her time in office, Moeti said, she is proud to have shifted the ratio of men to women — now, four female directors and four male directors flank her in the grand conference room where meetings and Zoom calls are held.
-Prior, it was three women to six men.
+Prior, it was three women in the presence of six men.